ksheedy/ecommerce-pattern-library/patterns/cards/README.md

   desc: |
     Product List Card is used on product list page.
 Each individual product on the page is displayed using Product List Card.
 ---
+Cards are used in grids throughout the website.